gidven/nl-mortality-covid/README.md

-# Weekly Mortatlity Rates for The Netherlands
+# Weekly Mortality Rates for The Netherlands

 See [Jupyter notebook file](weekly-mortality.ipynb).